 Hurricanes are the most costly type of climate disaster.
 The high cost comes from population growth in hurricane-prone areas, incentives that motivate rebuilding in those same areas, and physical assets in harm's way that aren't designed to withstand severe hurricanes.

-The 2024 hurricane season has led to over $100 billion in economic losses and more than 320 deaths, with 17 named storms, including 5 major hurricanes.
+The 2024 hurricane season led to over $100 billion in economic losses and more than 320 deaths, with 17 named storms, including five major hurricanes.
 Before we break down the cost drivers making hurricanes so expensive, it’s helpful to understand the magnitude of their impact:

 Unlike wildfires or hail storms, the damages from hurricanes are multidimensional and stem from: